Estey Organ: Estey reed organs in the 19th century

-Estey-Welte, an unrelated competitor

-In 1926 another company used the name Estey.
-It was the Estey-Welte Corporation, and began when George Gittins, owner of the entirely separate Estey Piano Company (The Bronx, NY), acquired the American assets of the Welte Company seized during World War I. That year, Estey-Welte acquired the Hall Organ Company of West Philadelphia and a new built six-floor building at 695 Fifth Avenue as showrooms and salesrooms.
-This became the company's home, and the offices of the Welte Mignon Studios and the other subsidiary companies—including the Estey Piano Company, the Welte Mignon Corporation, the Welte Organ Company, the North American Discount Company, the Estey-Welte Securities Company, and the Eswell Realty Corporation.
-In 1926 Estey-Welte formed The Welte-Mignon Studios of Florida, Inc. in Palm Beach.

-The Estey-Welte company was forced into receivership in 1927 after a flurry of unabashed stock manipulations stemming from the Philadelphia brokerage house of Frank C. McCown, eventually being revived as the Welte-Tripp Organ Co. of Sound Beach, CT.
+Estey started production in 1850 with about 75 instruments per year.
+After a flood threatened his downtown factory, Estey built a new factory on Birge street.
+The Birge street factory opened in 1870, producing 250 organs per month.
+The company grew quickly, building its 100,000th organ in 1880, and its 200,000th organ in 1888.

+In 1892 the Estey company employed 500 men and built 1200 to 1500 organs per month.
+In August 1892, Estey commemorated the making of its 250,000th organ with an elaborate ceremony which included fireworks, an orchestra, and prominent guests including state representative James Loren Martin and Vermont governor John B. Page.

 Estey in the early 20th century

-Over its more than one hundred years, the Vermont Estey company became the largest and best known manufacturer of reed organs in the world.
+Over its more than one hundred years, the Vermont Estey company became one of the largest and best known manufacturer of reed organs in the world.
 It made more than 520,000 instruments, all labeled Brattleboro, Vt.
 USA.
 In 1901, Estey Organ Company began making pipe organs, and became one of the largest American pipe organ manufacturers.
 They built and sold more than 3,200 pipe organs across the U.S. and abroad.
 The company provided organs for many important locations, including New York City's Capital Theatre, the Sacramento, CA Municipal Auditorium, and Henry Ford's home in Dearborn, Michigan.

 Also during the era of silent films, Estey made over 160 theatre organs.